RapidRide: History

 The third line to open in Seattle, was the E Line along Aurora Avenue North.
 It replaced one of the busiest and most infamous routes in Metro's system, the 358 Express.
 While the implementation of the E Line did not trigger another major restructuring of routes, it did require a major improvement project along Aurora Avenue.
 As part of the project, the cities of Seattle and Shoreline implemented BAT (Business Access and Transit) lanes along most of the corridor, reserving the outside lanes for buses and right-turning vehicles.
 The cities also made major improvements to pedestrian facilities along the corridor.
 The E Line opened on February 15, 2014 after several months of delays.

 In late 2009, the construction of a sixth line was added to the system that would run between Burien and Renton in South King County.
 The King County Executive had initially dropped the line from the Transit Now initiative, but higher than expected tax revenue and lower than expected costs from the five initial lines, allowed the line to be funded.
 The F Line connects several major South King County transportation hubs including the Burien Transit Center, the Tukwila International Boulevard Link station (also served by the A Line), the transit center at Southcenter Mall, the Tukwila Sounder station, and the Renton Transit Center.
 The F Line was initially slated to replace Route 140, but an extension to the Boeing Renton Factory and the Renton Landing also allowed Metro to eliminate Route 110.
 The F Line began operation on June 7, 2014, after several months of delays.

 In June 2015, midday frequencies were improved on the RapidRide C, D, and E Lines, bringing up Monday-Saturday daytime frequency from every 15 minutes to every 10–12 minutes to accommodate increased ridership.
 Following those changes, in March 2016, the RapidRide C and D Line were disconnected from one another.
 The D Line was extended to its original planned terminus in Pioneer Square, connecting riders better to South Downtown employment sites and visitors attractions.
 The C Line was extended into the vastly growing Denny Triangle and South Lake Union areas using new transit priority lanes on Westlake Avenue.
+The H Line began operation on March 18, 2023, replacing Route 120.